Skip to content

 • an application name

-• a comma delimited application list, i.e.: Analysis\Employee.view,Analysis\Expenses.view
+• a semicolon delimited application list, i.e.: Analysis\Employee.view;Analysis\Expenses.view

 • a valid MDX expression, i.e.: "{TM1DRILLDOWNMEMBER( {[}ApplicationEntries].[Analysis]}, ALL, RECURSIVE )}"